Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **encryption**: [EncryptionConfiguration](#encryptionconfiguration): Definition of CMK for the factory.
 * **globalParameters**: [GlobalParameterDefinitionSpecification](#globalparameterdefinitionspecification): Definition of all parameters for an entity.
 * **provisioningState**: string (ReadOnly): Factory provisioning state, example Succeeded.
-* **publicNetworkAccess**: 'Disabled' | 'Enabled': Whether or not public network access is allowed for the data factory.
+* **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: Whether or not public network access is allowed for the data factory.
 * **repoConfiguration**: [FactoryRepoConfiguration](#factoryrepoconfiguration): Factory's git repo information.
 * **version**: string (ReadOnly): Version of the factory.